 Weight loss is one of my clients’ most common fitness goals.
-Unfortunately, not everyone who strives to lose weight ends up reaching their goal.
+Unfortunately, many people who strive to lose weight fail to reach their goal.
 Why?
 It could be a combination of not having the right mindset, coupled with misinformation about what’s really effective for losing fat and building muscle, versus what number shows up on the scale.

 Results Take Time, and That’s Exactly How it Should Be

 Then there’s the body’s metabolic reaction to dieting and rapid weight loss.
-The faster you lose weight, the more likely it is to come right back (plus some) when you stop drastically cutting calories.
-A dramatic caloric deficit puts your body’s metabolism into “starvation mode”, slowing everything down so the body burns fewer calories in an attempt to protect its survival.
+The faster you lose weight, the more likely it is to come right back (plus some extra) when you stop drastically cutting calories.
+A dramatic caloric deficit puts your body’s metabolism into “starvation mode”, slowing everything down so the body burns fewer calories in an attempt to protect your survival.
 You may even decrease your metabolism so much that even a ‘normal’ diet will make you gain weight rapidly when you stop cutting calories.
-This is why a slow and steady approach is most effective for permanent weight loss – meaning 1 to 2 pounds per week maximum.
+[Read: Exercise and Your Metabolism] This is why a slow and steady approach is most effective for permanent weight loss – meaning 1 to 2 pounds per week maximum.

 What Worked For Someone Else Might Not Work For You

-It’s so easy to get caught up in the latest workouts and diet trends, promising quick and easy results.
+It’s so easy to get caught up in the latest exercise and diet trends, promising quick and easy results.
 If a friend is on a keto diet, and it’s working for them, that’s great – but it doesn’t mean it will be guaranteed to work for you too.
-Instead, focus on the healthy eating and workout habits you may already have.
-Weight loss and nutrition are extremely individual – so build a healthy and consistent program that works for you and that you can realistically stick with.
+Instead, focus on the healthy eating and exercise habits you may already have.
+Weight loss and nutrition are extremely individual – so work to find and build on a healthy and consistent program that’s effective for you and that you can realistically stick with.